tarantool/doc/doc/book/box/data_model.rst

 contains only *non-negative* integer values and an ‘integer’ index contains *all* integer values.

-Here's how Tarantool indexed field types correspond to MsgPack data types.
+Here is how Tarantool indexed field types correspond to MsgPack data types.

 .. container:: table